Muslims for Progressive Values: Advocacy and outreach

 MPV promotes perspectives derived from their work and analyses to the UN Office of the High Commissioner for Human Rights (OHCHR), UN treaty bodies and special mechanisms, and international, regional, and national NGOs involved in international advocacy.

 MPV in the news

-MPV is widely covered in America and global and Muslim media such as BBC, TIME Magazine, Al-Jazeera, Russia Today, the Los Angeles Times, Open Democracy, CNN, The New York Times, and HuffPost.
+MPV is widely covered in America and global and Muslim media such as BBC, TIME Magazine, Al-Jazeera, Russia Today, the Los Angeles Times, OpenDemocracy, CNN, The New York Times, and HuffPost.